 - Roasted onion-infused olive oil

-For more information on FODMAPS Green foods, check this Monash's blog post on FODMAP stacking.
+For more information on FODMAPS Green foods, check Monash's blog post on FODMAP stacking.

-- The ingredients used to prepare this green beans recipe are FODMAP friendly only when used within the mentioned limits.
+- The ingredients used to prepare this green bean recipe are FODMAP-friendly only when used within the mentioned limits.
 Exceeding the serving size beyond these limits makes this recipe moderate to high FODMAP.
 So be careful while adding these ingredients to make this side.

-- Use olive oil to keep calories on the count.
+- Use olive oil to keep calories in check.

 - Always check the ingredients on the label before trying anything new if you follow the FODMAP diet.